 This shouldn’t be considered too much of a surprise.
 There’s plenty of evidence regarding the industry’s retrospective nature.
 And history of pricing, based on historical data.

-For now, “past statistics as well as many other indicators are used for establishing rate,” says Mary Gruenberg, CFP, LUTCF, owner of Soarella, Inc. “Investment hypos are used to show past performance when investing since there is no guarantee of the future.”
+“Past statistics as well as many other indicators are used for establishing rate,” says Mary Gruenberg, CFP, LUTCF, owner of Soarella.
+“Investment hypos are used to show past performance when investing since there is no guarantee of the future.”

 “The industry sees climate change through the prism of extreme weather,” adds Frank Nutter, president of the Reinsurance Association of America.
 One big problem with that, though, is that “the concentration of property in high risk areas overshadows and mutes any risk factor specific to climate change.”
 This means it might take insurers even longer to fully recognize and respond to climate change and its impacts.

 Even if insurance companies were interested in being more assertive, most people probably won’t like it.
-If they change from a historical pricing model to a future one, chances are it will raise the hackles of consumers and regulators.
+Changing from a historical pricing model to a future one could draw the attention of consumers and regulators.

 “American companies are more oriented toward free enterprise,” Kreidler says.
 “They feel they can raise rates or withdraw from certain markets.”
 Especially if payouts skyrocket due to climate change.
 “But that isn’t good for consumers.
 Those practices will backfire with Congress and state legislatures.”